 Tustacas

-Tustacas are a wonderful appetizer that invites us to explore the marvelous flavors of El Salvador.
-This typical sweet bread is a fundamental part of the national gastronomy and, despite its regional origin, has become an ambassador for those visitors who wish to taste a piece of El Salvador.
+Tustacas are a wonderful appetizer that invites us to explore the marvelous Salvadoran flavors.
+This typical sweet bread is a fundamental part of the national gastronomy and, despite its regional origin, has become an ambassador for visitors wishing to taste a piece of El Salvador.

 Are you ready to cook this delight together?